 You suggested the types of topics that should be covered in the guidance.
 For instance, we explored the necessity for acceptance over trying to achieve perfection.
 We talked about real norms vs perceived norms in our ‘feeling my mind’ resource for young people.
 Part of this addressed how you frequently cited the impact of social media and cultural norms as impacting feelings about our bodies.

 You also gave us some incredibly impactful quotes that brought the topic to life for us.
-We wish we could have shared them all in the guides but there wasn’t scope for that.
-Comments about feeling shame, undesirable, unworthy just really reinforced why we need to talk about body image and how much it affects our mental health.
-It’s a daily experience for so many people to feel despair towards their own bodies.
-We hope that the guidance and resources we created will be helpful to address this need, and also accurately represent the insights that were shared by you.
+We wish we could have shared them all in the guides, but there wasn’t scope for that.
+Comments about feeling shame, undesirable, and unworthy just really reinforced why we need to talk about body image and how much it affects our mental health.
+It’s a daily experience for so many people to feel despair towards their bodies.
+We hope that the guidance and resources we created will be helpful in addressing this need and also accurately represent the insights that you shared.

 You also told us that pregnancy was by far the most impactful life experience that influenced body image – it was mentioned by 77% of you who completed the survey.
 With our work in body image and our work with mothers (especially young mothers), this is useful to know and something we will be exploring further.